qmk/qmk_firmware/docs/feature_unicode.md

 UNICODEMAP_ENABLE = yes
 ```

 Then add `X(i)` keycodes to your keymap, where _i_ is the desired character's index in the mapping table.
+This can be a numeric value, but it's recommended to keep the indices in an enum and access them by name.

 ```c
 enum unicode_names {